habitat-sh/on-prem-builder/docs-chef-io/content/warm-spare.md

 ### PostgreSQL

 If using AWS RDS, you should be taking periodic snapshots of the RDS instance.
-For Disaster Recovery, you can choose to use a Multi-AZ RDS Deployment.
+For disaster recovery, you can choose to use a Multi-AZ RDS Deployment.

 For non-RDS deployments, backing up the Postgres data is detailed [here](./postgres.md#postgresql-data-backups)

-The backups should be periodically restored into the DR / Warm Spare via a scheduled automated process such as a crontab script.
+The backups should be periodically restored into the DR / warm spare via a scheduled automated process such as a crontab script.
 The restore can be run remotely from the same host that was used to create the backup.
 The Builder database is relatively small, likely only tens of megabytes.